Cardinal T-Square: The Initiating Apex

 The empty leg is the functional release valve.
 It sits opposite the apex in the cardinal modality, and it is the direction the pattern does not push the native toward automatically.
 Working the empty leg deliberately gives the apex somewhere productive to land when it fires.
 An Aries apex has a Libra empty leg (assertion releases through negotiation); a Cancer apex has a Capricorn empty leg (home-focus releases through taking public responsibility); a Libra apex has an Aries empty leg (partnership-focus releases through direct self-assertion); a Capricorn apex has a Cancer empty leg (career-focus releases through home-ground stability).

 The release valve is not automatic.
-Natives have to install it as a deliberate practice.
-Each time the apex fires, directing the launch toward the empty leg rather than toward whatever feels most immediate produces the configuration's best long-term results.
-Natives who do this consistently often produce unusually high output because the empty-leg direction keeps turning the apex's launches into developmental moves.
+People have to install it as a deliberate practice.
+Each time the apex fires, directing the launch toward the empty leg rather than toward whatever feels most immediate can turn the apex's launches into developmental moves.
+That is a planning strategy, not a promise of high output.

 How cardinal differs from fixed and mutable T-Squares